You are using the member interface.

 5) Program organization and design costs

-7) Permit to enter areas in Ladakh
+7) Permits for restricted areas in Ladakh

-1) Round-trip flight ticket to Ladakh
+1) Round-trip airfare to Ladakh

-2) India Visa Fees
+2) India visa fee

-Important note
+Important Notes

 - Phương Anh VTS Ladakh II 2023 -